BrennerDesign/egofishinggear/_products/s2-slider/large-22in-deep-rubber-net.md

     video: 'https://www.youtube.com/embed/b8Bd7PJ7KoU'
     is_video: true
 left_column_html: >-
-  <p>The EGO S2 Slider Large Clear Rubber Landing Net comes with the
+  <p>The EGO S2 Slider Large 22" Deep Rubber Landing Net comes with the
   revolutionary S2 slider extension handle technology.
 With a simple pull or push of the S2 Slider handle grip, it gives the savvy angler real-time control of the handle extension length throughout the fish capturing process.
 The